 - Withdrawal Policy: A student who wishes to drop a class may do so during the first week of classes (drop/add week) and no grade will be assigned.
 From the second week through the Friday after midterms (by 5:00pm EST of the 5th week of classes for Online Program and Activity courses), the student may withdraw with a grade of “W” (withdraw) which will have no impact on the student’s grade point average (GPA).
 After this point, through the last day of classes, a student may withdraw from a class and a grade of “WP” (withdraw passing) or “WF” (withdraw failing) should be assigned unless a final grade has been assigned.
 The student bears full responsibility for all course on his or her registration schedule.
 Failure to file a withdrawal form with the Registrar and/or failure to complete a course may result in a grade of “F.” Students forced by illness or other hardship to drop a class after the deadline may petition for a grade of “WP” from the Provost.

 - Academic Integrity: Honesty in personal and academic matters is a cornerstone of life at Limestone University.
 Students are expected to achieve on their own merits and abilities, to exercise integrity in all their affairs, and to refrain absolutely from lying, cheating, and stealing.
-Academic misconduct, including cheating and plagiarism, is defined in Section XIV, Appendix B, Part III of Limestone University’s Policies and Procedures for Academic Conduct, available in The Gaslight Student Handbook (online).
-There are serious consequences for academic misconduct, as outlined in Section XIV, Appendix B, Part IV of Policies and Procedures for Academic Conduct, which apply in this course.
-There is an excellent tutorial on avoiding plagiarism titled on the Limestone University Library website.
+Academic misconduct, including cheating and plagiarism, is defined in Limestone University’s Academic Policy in The Student Handbook (online and linked to The Academic Catalog).
+There are serious consequences for academic misconduct as defined in this policy, which apply in this course.
+There is an excellent tutorial on avoiding plagiarism on the Limestone University Library website.
 It is located here: https://libguides.limestone.edu/c.php?g=545011&p=3736407.

 - Equity and Inclusion: The Equity and Inclusion Office is committed to assisting all students with removing barriers that could impede their personal development and academic success.
 Through services such as those provided by Accessible Education, the Learning Enrichment and Achievement Program (LEAP), SaintsFirst, and International Student Support, Equity and Inclusion team members strive to empower and position students for an optimal collegiate experience.
 Students in need of assistance as a result of a disability (physical, mental, or learning) or being an international or first generation, or any other circumstance that may impact their academic performance are encouraged to contact the Equity and Inclusion Office early in the semester to discuss their needs.
-Accessible education services, such as extra time on tests, distraction free testing, and others, will be considered via an interactive process.
-Any pertinent documentation should be sent to Selena Blair, Director of Equity and Inclusion, Limestone University, 1115 College Drive, Gaffney, SC 29340.
-The Equity and Inclusion Office is located in Fort D Suite 201 and can be reached via telephone at (864) 488-4394 or email firstname.lastname@example.org.
+Accessible education services, such as extra time on tests, distraction-free testing, and others, will be considered via an interactive process.
+Any pertinent documentation should be sent to the Equity and Inclusion Office at email@example.com or Limestone University, 1115 College Drive, Gaffney, SC 29340.
+The Equity and Inclusion Office is located in Fort D Suite 201 and can be reached via telephone at (864) 488-4394.

 - Online Content Disclaimer: This is to notify you that the material you may be accessing in chat rooms, bulletin boards, or unofficial web pages is not officially sponsored by Limestone University.
 The United States Constitution rights of free speech apply to all members of our community regardless of the medium used.
 Limestone University disclaims all liability for data, information or opinions expressed in these forums.